tashaxanavsem82/team-sync-tasks/CONTRIBUTING.md

 - Follow the existing code style and structure.
 - Write clear and concise commit messages.

+## Testing
+- Include unit tests for any new functionalities.
+- Ensure that your tests are documented where necessary.

 ## Issues
 If you find any issues or bugs, feel free to submit them in the Issues section of the repository.